Committed use discounts

 This document describes committed use discounts (CUDs) for Google Cloud Managed Service for Apache Kafka.

-Committed use discounts (CUDs) for Managed Service for Apache Kafka provide discounted prices in exchange for your commitment to continuously use a certain amount of compute resources to run Managed Service for Apache Kafka clusters for a year or longer.
-The compute resources that are eligible for CUDs are the vCPU and RAM.
+Committed use discounts (CUDs) for Google Cloud Managed Service for Apache Kafka provide discounted prices in exchange for your commitment to continuously use a specified amount of Managed Service for Apache Kafka capacity for a year or longer.

 Managed Service for Apache Kafka CUD pricing

-Any expenditure beyond the commitment is billed at the on-demand rate.
-As your Managed Service for Apache Kafka usage grows, you can purchase additional commitments to receive discounts on increased expenditures not covered by previous commitments.
+Any expenditure beyond the commitment gets billed at the on-demand rate.
+As your usage grows, you can purchase additional commitments to receive discounts on increased expenditures not covered by previous commitments.

-If the on-demand rates for Managed Service for Apache Kafka change after you purchase a commitment, your commitment fee doesn't change.
-You receive the same discount percentage on applicable usage.
+If the on-demand rates change after you purchase a commitment, your commitment fee doesn't change.

 Resources eligible for Managed Service for Apache Kafka CUDs